Ten More Binge Worthy Movie Franchises

 So we are still stuck at home and it is May, what should have been the official kick off for the summer blockbuster movie season.
 But alas, there are no new movies coming out and movie theaters in the majority of states remain closed.
 This is usually the time of year when a lot of sequels to big hits would be released and try to capitalize on the American public, especially the youth, having more free time and money to spend on going to the movies.
 Well there are no sequels hitting the big screen so if you need to get your fix on watching movies and sequels to your favorite films, you are going to have to settle with watching them in the comfort of your own home.
 This article itself is a sequel to the Best Binge Worthy Movie Franchises.
 Here Pan and Slam is simply presenting ten more of the best movie franchises that you can watch at home if you are so inclined.
 If you have run out of ideas and want to check out a series of films you never saw or re-watch a movie saga you have not seen in a while here are some of the best ones you will find.

 Nine movies he wrote and directed.
-11 if you count his screenplays for True Romance (1993) and From Dusk Till Dawn (1996), 12 if you count Natural Born Killers (1994) which he denounced the final film and is only credited as ‘Story by”.
+11 if you count his screenplays for True Romance (1993) and From Dusk Till Dawn (1996), 12 if you count Natural Born Killers (1994) which he denounced the final film and is only credited as ‘Story by”, and 13 if you count his segment that he wrote and directed in the anthology movie Four Rooms (1995).
 This may seem like an odd franchise to binge watch, but Quentin Tarantino has stated that his entire filmography is connected and takes place in the same universe.
 Each film is wholly original and they all stand on their own other than the two Kill Bill movies which he considers one long epic.
 There are small clues of connective tissue between the films such as the Big Kahuna Burger’s they eat, the Red Apple cigarettes they smoke, and names they drop like Scagnetti, The Vega Brothers, and a call girl named Alabama are important characters from some Tarantino films and are mentioned in other films where those characters never appear.
 Even his revisionist historical films like Inglorious Basterds (2009) and Django Unchained (2012) are meant to take place in the same universe as Reservoir Dogs (1992) and Pulp Fiction (1994).